McHauge/Smoke-Stopper/README.md

 Primary editor: McHauge

-Current version: 	V8.1 - Swaps some components with some of a cheaper type resulting in about 2,5 EUR cheaper in just raw component cost, also gets a more responsive and smaller push button for reseting, together with a more solid on/off slider.

-Beta Version:	V9 - Layout more production friendly and in a smaller form factor.
+Current version: V8.1 has been produced and testet, now looking to fix some of the isues in V8.1 and aply that to V10

+Beta Version:
+V10 - Comes with the aim to solve the problem of the mosfet used as the switch, failing and shorting the rails, effectively bypasing the hole system.
+- Added more portection circuit
+- Changed a few values of components

 ---- Earlier Versions ----

+V9 - Layout more production friendly and in a smaller form factor.

+V8.1 - Swaps some components with some of a cheaper type resulting in about 2,5 EUR cheaper in just raw component cost, also gets a more responsive and smaller push button for reseting, together with a more solid on/off slider.

 version V7.0 and V7.1 - With better polarity protection than V6.0,
 this meaning it will protect if the power into the input is wrong it will protect,